 What is a stain?

-What are the top cabinet stain colors?
+What are the top kitchen cabinets stain colors?

 Step 1.
 Set up your space:

-In the beginning, you must make sure your room is prepared to stop the stain from getting on any surfaces other than cabinets.
+Before you begin cabinet staining, you must make sure your room is prepared to stop the stain from getting on any surfaces other than cabinets.
 Utilize drop cloths or plastic sheets to protect surfaces like your countertops and flooring and other parts of the space.
 Take out all furniture hardware and hinges before putting the doors of your cabinet aside.

 Step 2.
 Clean your cabinets (if not already stained):